RaphaelMaschinsen/alsa_rnnoise_fork/README.rst

 Usage
 -----
-The plugin has no settings other than the slave PCM.
+The plugin defines the following options:

+``wet_dry_control``
+    How much of the original audio to mix into the resulting denoised signal, range [0, 1], where 0 means none and 1 means all.
+The loudness of the audio should be preserved, but this may affect how nice your recordings sound, in terms of comfort noise and speech quality.

 There is currently a known bug where if something requests to know the accepted sample rate interval, the plugin reports an empty interval.
 Please make sure to specify the sample rate as exactly ``48000`` as seen in the ``rnnoise`` PCM below.
 I'm currently not aware of a way to fix this with ALSAs external plugin API.

 .. code-block::